-There are two managers in a company that have a different view of their employees.
+There are two managers in a company that have different views of their employees.
 Manager X thinks his employees are lazy and work only to get money.
-On the other hand, manager Y thinks his employees are motivated by pride and want to do the best job possible.
+On the other hand, manager Y believes his employees are motivated by pride and want to do the best job possible.
 What do managers X and Y have in common?
 They will both probably be right about their people.
 How is this possible?
-Let’s take a look at McGregor’s theory x and theory Y.
+Let’s take a look at McGregor theory x and theory Y.

 Managers with this style usually need close supervision of their employees and have a dictatorial style.
-As a result, employees will have no ambition, will avoid responsibility, and will resist change.
+As a result, employees will have no ambition, avoid responsibility, and resist change.

 I have several personal experiences with this type of manager.
 They mostly go back to my time as a student and doing part-time jobs.
-For instance, some examples are:
+For instance, some theory X examples are:

 - Even if a process is flawed, follow it.
 We don’t pay you to think.

-- A manager stating: “I know you started work 30 minutes earlier today, but if you clock out 5 minute earlier to catch your train I will write you up for absence“.
+- A manager stated: “I know you started work 30 minutes earlier today, but if you clock out 5 minutes earlier to catch your train I will write you up for absence“.

-Some examples of my personal life with Y styled managers are:
+Some theory y examples of my personal life managers are:

 - Giving the team I was in, the complete freedom to build a product.

-- Giving credits to the team in case of a success.
+- Giving credits to the team in case of success.

 How can both managers be right?